Anthropology A.A.

 Recommended Pathway

 Students are strongly encouraged to meet with their College and Career Navigator (CCN) to identify coursework that will meet degree requirements based on individual academic goals.
-View degree requirements in the college catalog.
+For a more comprehensive list of course options and degree requirements, see the CLC college catalog.

 Learn how CLC helps you transfer